Gifting property, separating ownership, or refinancing, our team makes transferring equity straightforward and secure.

 Transfer Deed Filed

-Whether you’re transferring equity between family members, adding or removing someone from the title deeds, or restructuring ownership after divorce or separation, our experienced solicitors will ensure your transfer of equity is handled efficiently and with complete legal assurance.
+Whether you’re transferring equity between family members, adding or removing someone from the title deeds, or restructuring ownership after divorce or separation, our solicitors will ensure your transfer of equity is handled efficiently and with complete legal assurance.

 We’ll guide you clearly through every legal step, keeping your transaction smooth and straightforward.

 No two transfers are alike.
-We’ll take the time to understand your situation and walk you through what’s needed — from Land Registry paperwork to mortgage lender coordination.
+We’ll take the time to understand your situation and walk you through what’s needed, from Land Registry paperwork to mortgage lender coordination.

 With your own dedicated team, you’ll always know who’s handling your case and what happens next.

-We know transfers often happen during life changes — new relationships, breakups, family agreements.
+We know transfers often happen during life changes, new relationships, breakups, family agreements.
 That’s why we approach your case with empathy and clarity, making sure you feel supported throughout.

 You’ll never be left wondering what’s going on or what’s coming next.
 We’ll keep you fully in the loop.

-It is critical you update your Will after a change like this.
-We offer customised solutions from £250.
+ExploreIt is critical you update your Will after a change like this.
+We offer a free will writing service or have more customised solutions from £250.

-ExploreThere are many reasons why you might be looking to remortgage.
+There are many reasons why you might be looking to remortgage.
 Luckily, we’re

 on hand to help with all of them.